Hungarians in Austria: History

 As a result of the recognition of the Viennese Hungarians (1992) as a part of the Hungarian minority, the Hungarian minority is composed of two parts, namely the Burgenland Hungarians and the Hungarians living in the Vienna region.

 Viennese Hungarians

 Hungarians established a community in Vienna from 1541 following the 1526 battle of Mohács.
 Towards the end of the 17th century the city became a key cultural center for Hungarians.
 Hungarian students graduated from the Vienna University and from the 17th century onwards there was an increasing influx of Hungarian craftsmen into Vienna.
 The first cultural associations were set up in Vienna in the 1860s.
 130,300 residents of Vienna in 1910 were citizens of the Hungarian part of the empire, while only 45,000 of them were also ethnically Hungarians.
 After World War I a re-emigration started.
-In censuses of the Interwar period Hungarians counted between 1,000-2,000 people.
+In censuses of the Interwar period Hungarians counted between 1,000 and 2,000 people.
 Refugees from Hungary increased the numbers again in 1945, 1948 and 1956.
 Today, some 27,000 Hungarians live in Vienna.